 We will make our way to the Piazza del Comune, the town's main square, built on the site of the Roman forum.

 After lunch, we will visit the church of Santa Maria Sopra Minerva (St Mary Above Minerva).
 It was built in the 1st Century BC, and when a female statue was discovered there, it was thought to be a temple of the goddess Minerva.
-However, a later discovery of a votive plaque to Hercules makes it more possible that the temple is dedicated to him.
+However, a later discovery of a votive plaque to Hercules makes it more likely that the temple is dedicated to him.
 In 1539 the inner sanctum of the temple was transformed into the church of Santa Maria Sopra Minerva, with further alterations added in the Baroque style during the 17th century.

 We then visit the Basilica of St. Clare (Santa Chiara) where her preserved body is on display in a crypt, with a layer of wax covering her face.
 Nearby are garments worn by both St. Francis and St. Clare, and some locks of St. Clare’s hair that St. Francis cut off when she joined his ministry.
 This basilica is gothic in style and was built between 1257 and 1260.